Florida Discrimination Defense Attorney

 State and federal laws protect employees against discrimination in the workplace.
-Under the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA) and various other statutes, employees are entitled to a workplace free of discrimination, and employers can face significant liability for undertaking, condoning and perpetuating discriminatory practices.
+Under the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA) and various other statutes, employees are entitled to a workplace free of discrimination, and employers can face significant liability for undertaking, condoning, and perpetuating discriminatory practices.
+If you need help with an employment discrimination claim, contact a Florida discrimination defense attorney At Searcy Denney today.

 Of course, like most legal disputes, employment discrimination claims are rarely as straightforward as they seem.
 While anti-discrimination laws provide clear protections, they are also highly-complex, and decades of case law have shaped a landscape that requires a detailed and intimate understanding of the various ways these laws can apply under differing circumstances.
 At Searcy Denney, we bring decades of experience to representing clients in employment discrimination lawsuits throughout Florida.
 We know the law, and we know how to use it to our clients’ advantage.